Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 2. If only the Pan Tilt Cam Plus 3K is frequently losing connection, please try placing the camera within 3 meters of your router to see if this improves stability.
 3. Check if there are any other wireless electronic devices near the camera that could be causing interference.
 You can try moving the camera to a different location or adjusting its angle to see if that helps.
 4. Try switching your phone’s Wi-Fi network or using mobile data to see if the camera still disconnects.
+5. Please check if the number of devices connected to your home Wi-Fi router has reached its limit.
+6. Restart your Wi-Fi router.

 ---